-Are you trying to avoid chemicals in cosmetics, but don’t want to break the bank with expensive natural cosmetics?
-Check out this list of 11 pantry items you can use as makeup.
+Do you avoid chemicals, but want to avoid paying for expensive natural cosmetics?
+Check out this list of kitchen pantry items you can use as non-toxic makeup.

 One thing that most women use every day that is loaded with toxic chemicals like formaldehyde, sulfates, parabens, petroleum and more is makeup.
 Often I go barefaced, but sometimes I like to add a little polish or color for special occasions.

 My solution to this conundrum is to make my own makeup at home.
-This way I know exactly what is in it (and it saves money too).
+This way I know exactly what is in my costmetics (and it saves money too).

-Here are 11 of my favorite items that I like to keep on hand in the pantry for making my own makeup at home.
+Here are 11 of my favorite items that I like to keep on hand in the pantry for creating my own makeup at home.

 As long as you don’t have a sensitivity to corn, cornstarch is the perfect base for just about every cosmetic.
 It can be used to make powder foundation, blush, bronzer and eye shadow.